 They learn that their effort counts.
 That their work belongs here.

 We call it sovereign expression.
-The kind of self-trust that will support them when life inevitably knocks them off their feet.
+The kind of self-trust that holds when life inevitably moves again, as it always does.

 Look Back